This message was given by Mr. Phan Duc Hieu - Member of the National Assembly's Economic Committee in an interview with Cong Thuong Newspaper.

 So, I would like to emphasize again, what we are currently pursuing is not only to remove barriers and facilitate production and business activities, but we also aim to reduce risks, increase safety, promote quality development and motivate both mentally and materially.

-From a macro perspective, we have had a strategic orientation for the development of the private economic sector, and realized this orientation through mechanisms and policies suitable for the subjects and fields.
+From a macro perspective, we have had a strategic orientation for the development of the private economic sector, and realized this orientation with mechanisms and policies suitable for the subjects and fields.
 However, not only the business community but also foreign economic experts at a number of forums on Vietnam's economic development have expressed the view that: Many policies have been issued, but Vietnam's weakness is the policy implementation.
 In your opinion, where is the problem in implementing policies to promote the development of our private economy?

 We also have to admit that there are policies that may have been appropriate at the time of their issuance, but soon after, due to business demands, due to the market demands to be faster, more responsive, to reduce costs to be more competitive... it is normal that they become inappropriate.